Step by step guide with helpful tips

 The time pressure should also make you forget about perfection but let you draw instantly what you are seeing, without reflecting too much.

 Feel free to draw your own hand based on the tips that I have shown you here and share your sketches with us on Instagram.
-If you tag me ( @baumann_illustration ) and use the hashtag #drawinggang, I'll give you a feature in my stories.
+If you tag me ( @baumann_illustration ) and use the hashtag #drawinggang, or you join our private, creative Facebook group.

 I'd love to see what you are up to!